-The Department of Civil and Environmental Engineering (CEE) at the University of Michigan invites applications for an open-rank, tenure-track faculty position in the area of Intelligent Systems, with an emphasis on the department’s strategic directions in the areas of Human Habitat Experience, Shaping Resource Flows, Adaptation, Autonomy, and Data-Driven Innovation.
-Our nation’s infrastructure is in the midst of a dramatic transformation, due to the increasing adoption of ubiquitous sensing, actuation, and embedded computational intelligence.
-The proliferation of these technologies constitutes a sea of change in the way we view, operate, and study human habitats.
-Rather than being static, they have become dynamic and responsive, and capable of autonomously adapting in real-time to changing expectations, loads, and circumstances.
+The Department of Civil and Environmental Engineering (CEE) at the University of Michigan invites applications for an open-rank, tenure-track faculty position in the area of Sustainable and Resilient Materials, with an emphasis on the department’s strategic directions in the areas of Adaptation, Shaping Resource Flows, and Data-Driven Innovation.
+Our infrastructure’s growing need to reduce emissions, address climate change, and increase resilience to natural hazards requires expertise in construction materials engineering beyond the traditional approaches of the past.
 This new faculty position will build on the CEE Department's established reputation for innovation and intellectual leadership in this area, and is commensurate with its strategic vision (https://strategicdirections.cee.engin.umich.edu).
-It will also complement the University of Michigan's existing strengths in the broad area of systems engineering and data science.
+It will also complement the University of Michigan's existing strengths in the broad areas of material engineering and mechanics.

 The preferred start date for the position is August 26, 2024.
 To be considered for this position, a PhD (or equivalent) degree or current enrollment in a PhD-granting program is expected.
 A successful candidate would be encouraged to collaborate with researchers in other departments and colleges across the University and to demonstrate abilities to translate fundamental advances into practice.
 Candidates are expected to develop new courses that complement CEE’s existing undergraduate and graduate curricula.

 We seek faculty members who embrace our culture of Diversity, Equity, and Inclusion (DEI).
 The University of Michigan has a storied legacy of commitment to Diversity, Equity and Inclusion (DEI).
 Michigan Engineering models that commitment in our research, culture and collaborations.
 We seek to recruit and retain a diverse workforce as a reflection of that commitment.
-Learn more about DEI in Michigan Engineering at https://www.engin.umich.edu/culture/diversity-equity-inclusion/.
+Learn more about DEI at Michigan Engineering: https://www.engin.umich.edu/culture/diversity-equity-inclusion/.
 The Civil and Environmental Engineering Department’s additional DEI initiatives may be found at https://cee.engin.umich.edu/about/diversity-equity-and-inclusion/.

 Please visit our website at: https://cee.engin.umich.edu/about/faculty-search/ to submit your application, including:

-Applications must be received by November 17, 2023 to ensure that they receive consideration.
-Review of applications will continue until the position is filled.
-Inquiries regarding this position may be directed to Professor Jeff Scruggs, the Search Committee Chair, firstname.lastname@example.org.
+Review of applications will begin on December 1, 2023 and will continue until the position is filled.
+Inquiries regarding this position may be directed to Professor Evgueni Filipov, the Search Committee Chair, firstname.lastname@example.org.

 Our vision, mission and values are supported by a people-first engineering framework that guides our work.
 As Michigan Engineers, we strive to apply excellent engineering fundamentals, integrated expertise and equity-centered values to reimagine what engineering can be, close critical gaps, and elevate all people.
 Information about our vision, mission and values can be found at: http://strategicvision.engin.umich.edu/.